IvLabs/stagewise-knowledge-distillation/README.md

 - number of epochs (`-e`) : Integer is required
 - percentage of dataset (`-p`) : 10, 20, 30, 40 (don't use this argument at all for full dataset experiments)
 - random seed (`-s`) : Give any random seed (for reproducibility purposes)
 - gpu (`-g`) : Don't use unless training on CPU (in which case, use `-g 'cpu'` as the argument).
-In case of multi-GPU systems, run `CUDA_VISIBLE_DEVICES=id` in the terminal before the experiment, where `id` is the number of your GPU according to `nvidia-smi` output.
+In case of multi-GPU systems, run `CUDA_VISIBLE_DEVICES=id` in the terminal before the experiment, where `id` is the ID of your GPU according to `nvidia-smi` output.
+- Comet ML API key (`-a`) *(optional)* : If you want to use [Comet ML](https://www.comet.ml) for tracking your experiments, then either put your API key as the argument or make it the default argument in the `arguments.py` file.
+Otherwise, no need of using this argument.
+- Comet ML workspace (`-w`) *(optional)* : If you want to use [Comet ML](https://www.comet.ml) for tracking your experiments, then either put your workspace name as the argument or make it the default argument in the `arguments.py` file.
+Otherwise, no need of using this argument.

-Note: Attention Transfer KD and FSP KD experiments for semantic segmentation will be added soon.
+Note: Currently, there are no plans for adding Attention Transfer KD and FSP KD experiments for semantic segmentation.

 In the following subsections, example commands for training are given for one experiment each.
 #### No Teacher